jeffgbutler/microservice-workshop-java/docs/feignClientExercise.md

 ## Movie Aggregate Service

-Make the collowing change to the class `AggregateMovieService` in the `microservice.workshop.movieaggregatorservice.service` package
+Make the following change to the class `AggregateMovieService` in the `microservice.workshop.movieaggregatorservice.service` package

 1. Inject the three new services you just created
 1. Alter the `findById` method so that it returns an aggregated object.
 Call the `MovieService` first.
 If it returns a movie, then call the other two web services to complete the object